KaiSomething/MinePath/README.md

 ### Installation
 Create a new folder in `.minecraft/versions`.
 Drag the `MinePath.jar` and `MinePath.json` files into the folder.
 Create a new installation in the Minecraft launcher and you're done!
+Unfortunatly I have long since lost the source code for this project so I am only able to give you the client itself.

 ### Usage
 Use the command `.path {x} {y} {z}`